 The Orange Alternative crosses four perennial streams and 14 wooded habitat areas (as opposed to three perennial streams and five wooded habitat areas for the Purple Alternative) that would be evaluated in further detail to determine if further minimization of impacts is possible if this alternative is selected as the Preferred Alternative.
-The perennial stream crossings could provide suitable habitat for the Texas fawnsfoot and alligator snapping turtle, both state-listed as threatened and both proposed for federal listing as threatened.
-The perennial stream crossings could also provide suitable habitat for the Louisiana pigtoe, Texas heelsplitter, and potentially the White-faced Ibis and Wood Stork, all state-listed as threatened.
-The wooded habitats could support SGCN species such as the big brown bat, eastern red bat, hoary bat, tricolored bat, eastern spotted skunk, western hog-nosed skunk, long-tailed weasel, swamp rabbit, eastern box turtle, western box turtle, slender glass lizard, and timber rattlesnake.
+The perennial stream crossings could provide suitable habitat for the Texas fawnsfoot, alligator snapping turtle, both state-listed as threatened and proposed for federal listing as threatened, and the tricolored bat proposed for federal listing as endangered.
+The perennial stream crossings could also provide suitable habitat for the Louisiana pigtoe proposed for federal listing as threatened, the Texas heelsplitter proposed for federal listing as endangered, and potentially the White-faced Ibis and Wood Stork both statelisted as threatened.
+The wooded habitats could support SGCN species such as the big brown bat, eastern red bat, hoary bat, eastern spotted skunk, western hog-nosed skunk, long-tailed weasel, swamp rabbit, eastern box turtle, western box turtle, slender glass lizard, timber rattlesnake, and Sutherland hawthorn.
 Other SGCN species that may be impacted by this alternative include the southern crawfish frog, Strecker's chorus frog, Woodhouse's toad, Bald Eagle (Haliaeetus leucocephalus), Chestnut-collared Longspur, Western Burrowing Owl, a cave obligate isopod, mountain lion, muskrat, and Texas garter snake.
 The monarch butterfly, a federal candidate species, may also be impacted.
 Section 3.11.10 provides more information on the effect/impact determinations of state and federally listed species.